github/docs/content/admin/configuring-settings/configuring-user-applications-for-your-enterprise/configuring-github-pages-for-your-enterprise.md

 If private mode is enabled on your enterprise, the public cannot access {% data variables.product.prodname_pages %} sites hosted by your enterprise unless you enable public sites.

-{% warning %}
+> [!WARNING]

-**Warning:** If you enable public sites for {% data variables.product.prodname_pages %}, every site in every repository on your enterprise will be accessible to the public.
+> If you enable public sites for {% data variables.product.prodname_pages %}, every site in every repository on your enterprise will be accessible to the public.

-{% endwarning %}

 {% data reusables.enterprise_site_admin_settings.access-settings %}
 {% data reusables.enterprise_site_admin_settings.management-console %}